 Mistake 5: Treating the Interior as an Afterthought

-A caravan’s interior is essentially a compact home - and it should be cleaned with the same thoroughness you’d apply to your Melbourne residence.
+A caravan’s interior is essentially a compact home - and it should be cleaned with the same thoroughness you would apply to your Melbourne residence.
 The interior of a well-maintained caravan is comfortable, hygienic, and pleasant to spend time in; a neglected interior can become musty, stained, and genuinely unhygienic.

 Interior caravan cleaning includes: